tiagofilipe12/GSoC17/Journal/Week_3.md

 - [ ] We need to check bionode-ncbi behavior within bionode-watermill since its outputs are being generated outside `./data`, the expected main output directory.
+- [ ] Output should include the actual files that are the input and output (resolvedInput and resolvedOutput).
+- [ ] It should be added the 'command' that is run by each task.
+- [ ] Also it should be improved the visualization of which tasks run in parallel or one after another.
+What are the relationships between tasks.